 - What do you know about Salsa now?
 For instance, if you’ve taken some Zumba classes, you’ve been exposed to some basic Salsa steps.

-- When are you going Salsa dancing?
+- When are you going to dance Salsa?
 Is it sooner or later?

 - Speaking of time, how much are you willing to devote to learning Salsa?